 What’s the difference between a great video and an embarrassing one?
 Often, it’s the amount of time spent on preproduction.
 All those things we know we’re supposed to do before we make a video, but often put off to the side in the interest of time.

-While a 30 second Facebook video doesn’t require the same amount of planning as a feature film, focusing on four key areas will have a huge impact on the quality of your video production regardless of what kind of video you’re making.
+While a 30 second Facebook video doesn’t require the same amount of planning as a feature film, focusing on four key areas will have a huge impact on the quality of your video marketing regardless of what kind of video you’re making.
 Those four areas are scripting, storyboarding, site selection, and casting.

 All great videos start with a great script.
 If you nail the script, everything else gets much easier.
 Follow the tips below and you’ll be well on your way to writing an Oscar worthy screenplay.
 Well okay, maybe not quite that good - but it will at least be better than your competition.